builder555/PineSAM/Readme.md

 <br>

 ## :abacus: Contributors Welcome
-- Please fork the repo, and submit all PR using the `/dev` branch
+- Please fork the repo, and submit Pull Requests using the `/dev` branch

 ## 🛠️ Running Unit tests